 President and Chief Executive Officer of Meyer Memorial Trust

-Michelle J. DePass is the president and chief executive officer of Meyer Memorial Trust.
+Michelle J. DePass, Oregon, is the president and chief executive officer of Meyer Memorial Trust.

 DePass began her career as a community organizer in New York and went onto leadership positions in philanthropy, government, academia and the nonprofit sector.
 Over three decades, she has distinguished herself as a thought leader at the intersections of social and economic justice, community organizing and political strategy, and progressive philanthropy and academia.
 She is known as a leader who brings people together, encourages problem solving and makes a meaningful difference for underserved communities and beyond.
 She is particularly passionate about social, economic and environmental justice for people of color, women, indigenous peoples and low-income communities.